TosinAremu/LITA-Captstone-Project/README.md

 - Objective: Assess the impact of pricing on sales volume.
 - Analysis: By comparing the price per unit to the number of units sold, this analysis examines price elasticity and its influence on customer purchasing decisions.
 Products with high demand but low unit prices can indicate potential for price adjustments.

+SELECT Product, SUM(Quantity * UnitPrice) AS Total_Sales
+FROM SalesData
+GROUP By Product

 ### Customer Data: Subscription Service Analysis
 #### Objective
 This project involves analyzing customer data for a subscription service to identify customer segments, track subscription types, and highlight trends in cancellations and renewals.
 The goal is to provide actionable insights into customer behaviour to help improve customer retention and optimize subscription offerings.